 - You must use your selected dentist to receive benefits.

-- You may select a network Pediatric Dentist as the network General Dentist for your dependent child under age seven.
-At age seven, you must switch the child to a network General Dentist or pay the full charge from the pediatric dentist.
+- You may select a network pediatric dentist as the network general dentist for your dependent child under age 13.
+The pediatric dentist will be considered a “specialist” for plan benefits.
+At age 13, you must switch the child to a network general dentist or pay the full charge from the pediatric dentist.

-- You must use your selected General Dentist to receive benefits.
-There may be some areas in the state where network General Dentists are limited or not available.
+- There may be some areas in the state where network general dentists are limited or not available.
 Before enrolling, carefully check the network for your location.

-- With the prepaid dental plan, you may be able to cancel this coverage if you enroll and later there are no network General Dentists within a 40-mile radius of your home.
+- With the DHMO, you may be able to cancel this coverage if you enroll and later there are no network general dentists within a 25-mile radius of your home address.